 Of course, the final “ingredient” is energy, usually supplied in the form of shaking, blending, agitation, or some other vigorous motion.
 The best high shear industrial mixers are capable of achieving emulsification quickly and efficiently.

-Emulsions can be found in numerous industries, making commodities anywhere from milk, yogurt, mayonnaise, and salad dressings, to shampoos and conditioners, and so on.
+Emulsions can be found in numerous industries, making commodities anywhere from milk, yogurt, mayonnaise, and salad dressings, to shampoos, body wash and sun lotions, and so on.
 Homogenized milk, for example, consists of lipids (oil) dispersed more or less uniformly throughout a water-based matrix (skim milk).
 Milk proteins serve as emulsifying agents in this instance, helping to stabilize the mixture once these two incompatible substances have been thoroughly blended.

 Oil-in-Water vs. Water-in-Oil